MiracleOny/Kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
 Two conclusions that can be drawn are (1) May is the best month to launch a campaign and (2) campaigns started in December have a high likelihood of failing.

-- What can you conclude about the Outcomes based on Goals?
 What we can conclude about Outcomes based on Goals is that campaigns have a greater chance of succeeding when they are less than $5000.

-- What are some limitations of this dataset?
 Some limitations to this dataset stem from a poor sample size, not enough variables included in the analysis such as backers_count, deadlines, and country of campaign.

-- What are some other possible tables and/or graphs that we could create?
-We could create graphs that include outcomes based on launch date and deadlines and outcomes based on goals and launch date.
+Some graphs we could create are: graphs that include outcomes based on launch date and deadlines and outcomes based on goals and launch date.
 Another possible graph could be goals, pledges, and backers_count.
 Lastly, we could create a graph that looked at outcomes based on country of campaign.